The Cyert Center Welcoming Process

 Classroom Resource Guide

-This meeting is an opportunity to meet other families and members of our staff.
+This is an opportunity to meet other families and members of our staff.
 Prior to the meeting, we distribute the Classroom Resource Guide, which includes essential information and an overview of classroom systems.
-This should address many questions regarding classroom routines.
+Typically formatted as an open house, this should address many questions regarding classroom routines and formats.

 Families complete and submit the electronic form prior to meeting with Educators at their Family/Educator Exchange Meeting.
 When completing this form, families will share information related to identity and culture, as well as information about their child’s personality and disposition, development, feeding habits, napping habits, and health.